metamn/react/content/blog/on-design-sytems/index.md

 Design systems contain dozens, hundreds of tokens and components.
 Wiring them into a system is not a trivial task.

-[Functional programming](http://metamn.io/react/the-reactive-fuctional-nature-of-react/) advocates the idea of composing up a system from smaller parts is best possible when the underlying components behave predictably.
+[Functional programming](http://metamn.io/react/the-reactive-fuctional-nature-of-react/) advocates the idea of composing up a system from smaller parts is the best possible when the underlying components behave predictably.

 Independent components&mdash;self-contained, with stable interfaces&mdash; compose better and provide modular architecture.